jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 accessible money, consider that sticking your hand in and out of your pocket all day might cause the money to fall out.
 Partition your assets.

-**Eye patch and inflatable pillow.** Catch some rest whenever you can.
+**Eye patch and inflatable pillow.** Catch some rest whenever and wherever.

 **Photocopy your passport.** Put copies in all your luggage and carry-on.
+Write your contact information on these copies.

 **Plan on doing laundry.** Only pack clothes for 5-7 days.
 Even when traveling on some remote islands, I've always been able to find local services